aksommerville/fullmoon4/README.md

 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.
 - [ ] MacOS: App icon
 - [ ] linux: PulseAudio
-- [x] Eliminate transparency from map images, incorporate the background in each tile.
 - [ ] Dismissing Hello menu (bigpc and web), we assume to switch to song 3.
 That won't be true forever.
 Use the map's song.
 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.